-The District approved an operating budget for the year ended June 30, 2021 ("FY 2021" or "2021") for the Arena consisting of 91 events.
-The Arena's operating revenues are projected to decrease 39%, or \$2,986,000, to \$4,693,000 compared to FY 2020 actual results while expenditures are projected to decrease 11%, or \$3,807,000.
-Operating income is projected to be \$886,000.
-Series 2016 C debt service in FY 2021 is \$1,166,000, with projections indicating there will be sufficient cash to cover debt obligations.
+The District approved an operating budget for the year ended June 30, 2022 ("FY 2022" or "2022") for the Arena consisting of 103 events.
+The Arena's operating revenues are projected to increase 143%, or \$4,630,000, to \$7,862,000 compared to FY 2021 actual results, excluding accommodations fees, property and merchandise inventory tax, and federal grants, while expenditures are projected to increase 72%, or \$2,436,000 to \$5,842,000, excluding depreciation, amortization, and interest expense.
+Operating income is projected to be \$2,020,000.
+Series 2016 C debt service in FY 2021 is \$1,162,000, with projections indicating there will be sufficient cash to cover debt obligations.

-Total event income (direct, plus ancillary) is projected to decrease approximately 12%, or \$350,000, due to a decrease in the number of events due to COVID-19.
-Sponsor, suite and club seat income is projected to decrease as well as the District has suspended all billing until events can resume.
+Total event income (direct, plus ancillary) is projected to increase approximately 178%, or \$2,992,000, due to a more normalized year in regards to the number and type of events.
+Sponsor, suite and club seat income is projected to increase as well as the District has resumed billing and recognition for those revenue streams.
 Renewals and retention will be a focus supported by an aggressive strategy to retain our partners.
-Naming rights revenue is projected to stay relatively flat for FY 2021.
-Projections for other revenue in FY 2021 are slightly lower than actual results from the prior year due to timing and one-time contributions in 2019 and 2020, respectively.
+Naming rights revenue is projected to stay relatively flat for FY 2022.
+Projections for other revenue in FY 2022 are relatively flat compared to the prior year.
 All revenue streams are available for the Series 2016 C debt service payments.